c4dm/c4dmpoole/input/fellowships.md

 <b>RAEng Research Fellowships</b>
 <br>The scheme provides funding for five years to encourage the best researchers to remain in the academic engineering sector.
 Applicants may be about to finish their PhD or have up to four years Post-Doctoral research experience.
-<br>Deadline: applications open in July 2019
+<br>Deadline: currently closed, applications to open in July 2020
 <br>More details: [http://www.raeng.org.uk/grants-and-prizes/support-for-research/research-fellowships/raeng-research-fellowship](http://www.raeng.org.uk/grants-and-prizes/support-for-research/research-fellowships/raeng-research-fellowship)

 <b>Royal Society University Research Fellowships</b>
 <br>The University Research Fellowships scheme aims to provide outstanding scientists, who should have the potential to become leaders in their chosen field, with the opportunity to build an independent research career.
-<br>Deadline: currently closed for applications
+<br>Deadline: currently closed, applications to open in July 2020
 <br>More details: [https://royalsociety.org/grants-schemes-awards/grants/university-research/](https://royalsociety.org/grants-schemes-awards/grants/university-research/)

 <b>Royal Commission for the Exhibition of 1851 Research Fellowships</b>
 <br>Research Fellowships in Science and Engineering are intended to give early-career scientists or engineers of exceptional promise an opportunity to conduct a research project of their own instigation.
 The Fellowship is for a maximum of three years, subject to annual renewal.
-<br>Deadline: currently closed for applications
+<br>Deadline: currently closed, applications to open in October 2020
 <br>More details: [http://www.royalcommission1851.org/awards/](http://www.royalcommission1851.org/awards/)

 <b>Commonwealth Rutherford Fellowships</b>